lo1ol/DarkroomTimer/README.md

 6. Click start btn to start printing at any mode
 7. Hold view and change mode btns to go to settings

-> **_Main idea:_** You prepare everything in light and click only Start btn diring printing

 ## Settings

-1. Time of lamp turning on (Lag time)
+1. Lamp's heatup time (Lag time)
 2. LED Backlight
 3. Beep volume
-4. Time of auto turn off a lamp in view mode
+4. Auto turn off lamp time in view mode
 5. Start with settings or not

 ## Modes

-1. F Stop test mode: ability to print tones and part tones of prints (decreasing f stop step).
-After that you can see the log
+1. F Stop test mode: increae testing time in stops
 2. Linear test mode: simple mode for linear testing
-3. Print mode: ability to stop printing at any time.
-Usefull for getting fast masking values
+3. Print mode: ability to pause printing at any time.
+It's creative mode and usefull for thoughtless printing
 4. Mask mode: for printing with accurate masks.
 Click extra btn to go to the next mask.
 Hold extra btn and turn encoder to fast travel between masks.
 Click start btn when set mask to play melody after printing this mask -- usefull, when you don't want to forgot to do something.
 For example, change filter.
 5. Rel mask mode: the same as mask mode, but operates with relative times: you set base time and relative times (in stops) to it.
 Notification system is disabled.
 To see real time in seconds: click on encoder during run
 6. Split grade test modes: the same as fstop and linear test modes, but allows to set base time.
 After printing base, the melody is playing to not forget change filter
-7. Split mask and rel mask modes: the same as mask and rel mask modes, but allows to set mask for two several filtres (0 and 5).
+7. Split mask and rel mask modes: the same as mask and rel mask modes, but allows to set mask for two filtres (0 and 5).
 Notification system is disabled.
 8. Localized test modes the same as fstop and linear test modes, but used to test the same region on photo.
 The time you see -- it's whole printing test time

 ## Killer features:

-1. Ability to stop any mode, while it is running, by holding extra button.
-Usefull to get stop process if you forget something
+1. Ability to stop any mode, during printing.
+Just hold extra button.
+Usefull to stop process, if you forgot something
-2. Ability to set lag time: lamp's heatup time.
+2. Ability to set lag time: lamp.
 It's could be usefull to get accurate results.
-To set it go to settings.
-To detect lag time: choose minimum lag time and click start btn.
-Increase the time till the moment of seeing that lamp is actually turn on
+To find it go to settings, choose minimum lag time and click start btn.
+Increase it till the moment of seeing that lamp is actually turn on
-3. Ability to set time of automatical stopping view.
+3. Autoturn off in view mode.
 It could preserve lamp on your enlarger if you forgot to turn off it
-4. Buzzer that beep one time per 1 second.
-Usefull to print fast mask at dark
+4. Buzzer that beep every second.
+Usefull to control the process, not looking at display
 5. Simple architecture of the project allows easily extend functionality

 ## How to assamble